zuozhenggh/learning-library/developer-library/atp-apex-oda/lab2/lab2.md

 ![ORDS](./images/ords.png)

-In this lab you will create a `tasks` table, REST enabling it, and make the service available for the Custom Component.
+In this workshop you will create a `tasks` table, REST enabling it, and make the service available for the Custom Component.
 Normally, you would REST enable database objects in a remote database schema, and then utilize those REST endpoints to define Web Source modules in an application, where APEX is installed, within the local database, as outlined below.

 ![ORDS and APEX](./images/rest_arch.png)

+Estimated workshop Time 20 minutes.

 ## Create APEX Workspace

-In this part of the lab we are creating an APEX workspace.
+In this part of the workshop we are creating an APEX workspace.
 From the Autonomous Database Home page go to **Tools** section and select **Oracle Application Express** area.

 ![ORDS](./images/apex_workspace1.png)